 - Type Crit Crew is a collective of type designers (myself included) who have made free office hours bookable by folks who are seeking type critique or advice.
 Getting critique and talking with experts can be a bit daunting, but folks here are super kind, and you can learn so much in this way!

-Happy RoboFonting. 🔗
+Happy RoboFonting! 🔗

 There is a lot more that could be said about RoboFont, but hopefully this post is able to help you learn a few useful things you didn’t already know.
 Enjoy!